Manjula85/Password-generator-Manjula/README.md

 # Password Generator Starter Code

 ## Purpose
-This is a website to generate a password based on user input
+This is a website to generate a password based on user input.

 ## Built With